2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 lnd.log lnd.log.13 lnd.log.15 lnd.log.16.gz lnd.log.17.gz
 ```

-To access uncompressed logs of those logs do `cat lnd.log` or if you want another one, use `cat lnd.log.15`.
+To access uncompressed logs of those logs, do `cat lnd.log` or if you want another one, use `cat lnd.log.15`.

-To access compressed logs in `.gzip` use `gzip -d lnd.log.16.gz` (in this case we're accessing `lnd.log.16.gz`).
+To access compressed logs in `.gzip`, use `gzip -d lnd.log.16.gz` (in this case, we're accessing `lnd.log.16.gz`).
 This should give you a new file, where you can do `cat lnd.log.16`.
-In case the above does not work, you may need to use install gzip first with `sudo apt-get install gzip`.
+In case the above does not work, you may need to install gzip first with `sudo apt-get install gzip`.

 ###### Lightning Network c-lightning - Docker